connervieira/Predator/CONFIGURATION.md

 - `default_root`
     - When this default setting isn't empty, Predator will use it's value as the default root project directory path, and will skip the 'root directory' prompt when running Predator in real-time mode and dash-cam mode.
     - This setting has no effect on pre-recorded mode.
+- `silence_file_saving`
+    - This setting determines whether or not Predator will display informational messages about file saving.
+    - When this is set to `true`, Predator won't show information or notices when it saves information to disk.
+    - Under normal circumstances, this setting should be set to `false` in order to allow Predator to inform the user when it saves files, and whether or not errors were encountered.
+- `disable_object_recognition`
+    - This setting can be used to globally disable object recognition (Tensorflow and OpenCV).
+    - If you're on a platform that doesn't support OpenCV or Tensorflow, then you can set this to 'true' in order to prevent errors while using Predator.
+    - Under normal usage, this should be set to `false`, since this will allow Predator to use it's full functionality.

 ## Pre-recorded Mode Configuration